Climate Change

 SCAG Sustainability Awards

-SCAG is committed to highlighting excellence in sustainable planning and projects in Southern California.
-These projects are integral to carrying out the goals and policies of SCAG’s Connect SoCal and promoting a more mobile, sustainable, and prosperous region.
-Each year, SCAG honors projects that best exemplify the core principles of sustainability with awards at the annual Regional Conference & General Assembly.
+The Southern California Association of Governments (SCAG) is committed to highlighting excellence in sustainable planning and development projects in Southern California.
+These projects are integral to the goals of the Connect SoCal Regional Transportation Plan/Sustainable Communities Strategy, and promoting a more mobile, sustainable and prosperous region.